binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 Determine what your attack surface looks like in terms of doppelganger domains, acquire domains with obvious similarities that users could mistakenly type.
 Determine when to stop purchasing the doppelganger domains.

-### Wrongfully Trusting the Loading of Untrusted Web Resources
+### Wrongful Trust When Loading Untrusted Web Resources

 #### Content Security Policy (CSP)